GenAI Certificate Program for Faculty & Staff

 Explore GenAI Tools for Images

-Leverage GenAI to create imagery and discover how to write descriptive prompts to quickly and easily generate extraordinary images using Adobe Firefly's features integrated into Adobe Express.
-No experience is needed.
+Leverage GenAI to create imagery and learn how to write descriptive prompts to quickly and easily generate extraordinary images.
+We will also explore Adobe's Firefly, and the same technology integrated with Adobe Express.
+Additionally, we will explore image creation and interpretations in ChatGPT.

 • Text-to-image